grafana/slo-workshop-breakouts/lab1/Cheatsheet.md

 SLOs should be ambitious but achievable.

 *Considerations:*
 - What level of service do our users expect?
+If you have a SLA with your customers, your SLOs should meet or exceed the SLA requirements.
 - What SLOs can we realistically achieve given our current system and resources?
 - How can we balance the need for reliability with the need for innovation?
 - How will we measure and report on SLO compliance?

 *Potential Stakeholders:*
 Business leaders, engineers, product managers

 #### 5. Formalize your SLAs.